-With Memorial Day next week, summer is fast approaching for those of us who live in the Northern Hemisphere.
-That means kids home from school, backyard barbecues, long days spent relaxing at the pool…
+With Memorial Day marking the beginning of summer for those of us who live in the Northern Hemisphere, this means kids home from school, backyard barbecues, long days spent relaxing at the pool…

 and consumer reports about the 10 worst sunscreens on the market.

 When an article surfaced recently about a toddler who suffered second degree burns from a supposedly safe, kid-friendly product, people were mostly horrified and decried the use of this terrible cream.
 But then there were those on the opposite end of the spectrum who said something along these lines: “Everything everywhere is trying to kill us so let’s just call it good.”

 And who can forget Sarah Kallies’ Excuse Me While I Lather My Child In This Toxic Death Cream post that went viral, written in the vein of, “I can’t do anything right so I might as well not even try”.
 It was met with choruses of hallelujah from parents who are sick and tired of all the rules.

 As a mom who struggles with anxiety, I completely empathize with the woman who just wants to enjoy a vacation with her kids without worrying that she is a bad parent for applying sunscreen with chemicals in it.

 Or the mother who wants to have a fun outing at the water park without having a panic attack about possible flesh eating bacteria lurking in the water.
 Yes, that is actually what one news report claimed this week.